BadgePiratesLLC/badgepiratesllc.github.io/_posts/BP_8266_Dev_Board.md

 VCC for this board is 3v so keep that in mind, we may have Battery Add-On Boards in the future as we develop this test platform more.

-So you ahve power now and it runs, very anti-Climatic right, well lets program it now.
+So you have power now and it runs, very anticlimactic right, well lets program it now.

 Using your IDE of Choice (Arduino IDE in this case) Pick your board as Generic 8266 12F.
 Connect your FTDI to GND, TX, and RX (we may make a FTDI add-on in the future)